krry/nameless.quest/README.md

-# nameless
+# nameless quest

 ## An Oracle for the Sovereign

-Here you will find an interactive I Ching built in Vue 3 and Vite and PostCSS soon with a backend made of Sanity? ready to reveal the future you can already remember but may have forgotten.
+Here you will find an interactive I Ching built in Vue 3 and Vite and PostCSS someday with a backend made of Sanity? ready to reveal the future you can already remember but may have forgotten.